 If you don’t know where to begin, start by reading a few animal advocacy books and dabbling in something—anything—on the fringes of the movement.
 Do what it takes to meet more activists.
 Attending one of the big regional vegan festivals or an animal rights conference (like Taking Action for Animals or the National Animal Rights Conference) is a great way to dramatically expand the number of fellow activists in your life.

 Above all, be patient with yourself.
-Just as playing a little guitar or tennis every day will gradually turn you into a decent guitarist or tennis player, your effectiveness as an animal advocate is likewise bound to increase as you spend more time in the movement.
+Just as a little daily practice will gradually turn you into a decent guitarist or tennis player, your effectiveness as an animal advocate is likewise bound to increase over time.
 Given enough time and commitment you’re certain to identify an opportunity to make a gigantic difference for animals.
 Keep trying to work on the largest scale possible and you’ll soon discover that saving a million animals is well within your grasp, and a reasonable lifetime goal.